Phongdzfk/PTTK-35B22DCCN612/README.txt

 ----------------
 This is a Java web application built using JSP (JavaServer Pages) and Servlets following the MVC (Model-View-Controller) architecture pattern.
-The application appears to be an E-commerce/Inventory Management System with support for customers, staff members, invoices, and statistics.
+The application appears to be an online department store Management System with support for customers, staff members, invoices, and statistics.

 TECHNOLOGY STACK